wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/422-submission-no-433-snedden-to-cabinet.md

 ---
+doc_date: 1967-08
+doc_num: 422
+doc_order: 422
+naa_refs:
+- naa_barcode: 12249540
+  naa_control_symbol: VOLUME 14
+  naa_series: A5842
+  reference: '[NAA: A5842 VOLUME 14]'
-title: "422 SUBMISSION NO. 433-SNEDDEN TO CABINET"
+title: SUBMISSION NO. 433-SNEDDEN TO CABINET
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10288
 vol_id: 27
-doc_date: 1967-08-22
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 422 SUBMISSION NO. 433-SNEDDEN TO CABINET

-NAA: A5842 VOLUME 14

 Canberra, August 1967

 Confidential

  **Use of the Word ‘British’ on Covers of Australian Passports**

 Australia is now the only country, other than the United Kingdom, which has on the cover of its national passports the word ‘British’.
 Australian passports have on the first inner page a second use of the word ‘British’ in the context ‘Australian Citizen and British Subject’.
 This is, of course, a correct description and will remain in its present position.
 This submission is concerned only with the word ‘British’ on the cover of the passport.
 It now appears in the context ‘British Passport’.
 I propose that the cover should simply state it to be ‘Australia’—‘Passport’.

 2\.
 The present passport cover appears as in ‘A’ (page 2).
-I propose that it should appear as in ‘B’ (putting aside the question of a form of print which will give greater clarity to the Coat of Arms ).1
+I propose that it should appear as in ‘B’ (putting aside the question of a form of print which will give greater clarity to the Coat of Arms ).[1](#f1)

 3\.
 The cover now also carries the Crown.
 That symbol will be retained as symbolic of our constitutional monarchy.
 The word ‘British’ is now, in Australian terms, inappropriate for use on passports and creates anomalies for the following reasons: